Dean Pearson, Director

 Homestead Credit Program

 Homeowners who are 65 years of age or older or who are permanently and totally disabled may be entitled to a property tax credit.
-Qualifications include an annual income less medical expenses of $26,000 or less (including Social Security and pensions) and assets of $75,000 or less (excluding the first $100,000 value of the homestead).
+Qualifications include an annual income less medical expenses of $42,000 or less (including Social Security and pensions) and assets of $500,000 or less (including the value of the homestead).
 The applicant may receive a credit up to $4,500 in taxable value of the homestead.

 For additional information and applications, please contact the Bowman County Director of Equalization Office.